MinisculeDust/RWTD/README.md

 However, there are some differences between these CG and real-world scenes, including the textures and colours of the scenes.
 Figure above shows the real-world scenes from the Stanford2D3D dataset, which are taken in different buildings.
 It also includes many images, but they are from very limited kinds of scenes.

+## Loss Function
+The loss function combines the dense depth loss, the ChamferLoss, and Domain Label Loss (DLL) (Equation \ref{f1}). $\alpha$  and $\beta$  represent the factor of dense depth and ChamferLoss, respectively. $\delta$ represents Domain Label Loss Factor (DLLF).
+It controls the increased speed of DLL.
+These factors balance the weight of different losses and lead to the good performance of the proposed architecture.

+### Dense Loss
+We use a Scale-invariant (SI) Loss for the dense depth loss function.
+In contrast to the square variance error, which usually measures the difference between two images, SI Loss does not depend on the scale of the images.

+### Chamfer Loss
+In order to shrink the gap between bin centre and ground truth depth values, we use the Chamfer loss function, which uses bi-directional chamfering losses as a regularised item.
+This loss can make the bin centres to be close to the depth values of ground truths while making the rest to be far from these depth values.

+### Domain Label Losses
+See Sec 3.2.1

 ## Performance on New Dataset

 ![image](Materials/depth_comparison.png)